 Parameters that pass arguments by value are declared similarly to regular variables, but in the parameters list of a function.
 Their declarations are separated by commas.
-When more then one parameter of the same type should be declared then the type of such a parameter must be repeated in each declaration.
+When more than one parameter of the same type should be declared then the type of such a parameter must be repeated in each declaration.
 All the declarations can be placed in one line.
 The arguments passed by such parameters can be literals, constants, local and global variables and even expressions.
 Those parameters are input parameters.
 If a variable is passed by such a parameter, then any modification made to the value of the parameter inside a function body does not affect the value of the variable.
 It is possible to use parameters that pass arguments by value together with other kinds of parameters.

-Passing By Value
+Passing By Value An Example

-'''

 #include <stdio.h>

-void f5(int x, int y)

-{

-puts("Inside the function:");

-printf("The value of \"x\" parameter before a change: %d\n", x);
+void f5(int x, int y) { puts("Inside the function:"); printf("The value of \"x\" parameter before a change: %d\n", x); ${x + 1;}$ printf("The value of \"x\" parameter after the change: $(d\n", x);$ printf("The value of \"y\" parameter: $(d\n", y);$ int main(void)

-x+=1:

-printf("The value of \"x\" parameter after the change: %d\n", x);

-printf("The value of \"y\" parameter: %d\n",y);

-}

-int main(void)

-{

-int a=3:

-printf("The value of \"a\" variable before passing to f5() function: %d\n",a);
+int a=3; printf("The value of \"a\" variable before passing to f5() function: d^n,a ; f5(a,2a); printf("The value of \"a\" variable after f5() function finishes: d^n,a ; return 0;

-f5(a,2a);

-printf("The value of \"a\" variable after f5() function finishes: %d\n",a);

-return 0;

-}

-'''

-Passing By Value
+Passing By Value Comment to the Example

-After running the program and reading all messages displayed on the screen it can be noticed that modification of the \mathbf{x} parameter had no effect on the value of the \mathbf{a} variable.
+After running the program and reading all messages displayed on the screen it can be noticed that modification of the x parameter had no effect on the value of the a variable.
 Parameters and arguments that are substituted by them may have the same names.
 Passing by value in the example is equivalent to the following assignments:

-'''

-int x = a;

-int y = 2a;
+int x = a:int y = 2a;

-'''